ErinMorelli/em-beer-manager/README.txt

 * Added new Norwegian (nb_NO) language translation - *thanks to __Lars Kvisle__!*

 = 2.1.1 =
-* Added PUT/POST support for beer metadata via the Wordpress API
+* Added PUT/POST support for beer metadata via the WordPress API
 * Further improvements to the 'Import from Untappd' Labs feature

 = 2.1.0 =